RyanQiu1/Automated_Email_Responder/README.md

 3. llm_local

-    Contains the Local Larger language model, in this case i am using meta llama 3 with 8 billion parameters.
+    Contains the Local Large language model, in this case i am using meta llama 3 with 8 billion parameters.
 To start the local server for this you can run ```python test.py```

 ## Services Running